-Among cases with complete information, the most common, known COVID-19 exposures were community, household, and worksite.
-(Graph 2).
+Among cases with complete information, the most common, known COVID-19 exposures were community and household Percent of Cases That Said "Yes" to Exposure Type (Graph 2).
 Cases can have more than one exposure.
 The information on the graph and below indicates the percentage of cases that said "yes" to each question, independently.
-Approximately forty-nine percent of cases had related community exposure.
+Forty-seven percent of cases had related community exposure.
 This can be family gatherings, weddings, funerals, birthday parties, political events, or any other similar activity.
 Community exposure, as defined by the state, also refers to individuals that did not know where they were exposed.
-Twenty-nine percent of cases had an exposure with someone that tested positive within their household.
+Twenty percent of cases had an exposure with someone that tested positive within their household.